guyclarkemarshall/HousingApps/README.md

 ---

 ## 📜 License
-MIT License.
+CC0 1.0 Universal.
 See `LICENSE` for details.

 ---